 While everyday food isn’t included, there is often a chance to participate in themed food nights during the week where the food is provided.
 Check your provider’s social calendar to find out what delicious events are headed your way.

 Most providers will have some kind of support system in place if you ever need assistance.
 This might be a staff member who stays on-site or a Resident Assistant (RA) who can help out with various matters.

 Student accommodation providers are generally also well-equipped to handle bigger situations.
 Throughout the COVID-19 pandemic, for example, new safety and hygiene procedures have been put in place to ensure the wellbeing of residents.
-At Scape, nurses are on-site to perform health screenings and temperature checks, and extra cleaning measures have been implemented to minimise the risk of the virus being spread.
-Plus, Scape is offering on-demand safety and wellbeing support through its partnership with Sonder, including a special COVID-19 service.
+Many accommodation providers have nurses on-site to perform health screenings and temperature checks, and extra cleaning measures have been implemented to minimise the risk of the virus being spread.

 Safety and security – Included